 There could be problems with your Bluetooth connection to wireless devices.
-You may have accidentally paired your smartphone with a wireless device, which could be causing problems.
+You might have paired your phone with a wireless device by mistake, which could be causing problems.

-4. Water in the Wired Headphones Jack/ Wireless Headphone
+4. Water in the Wired Headphones Jack/ Wireless Headphone/Wired Headset (with Mic)

 Moisture can cause damage to the circuit and electronics of your smartphone.
 If the water gets to the phone’s interior, it will cause a short circuit and damage.